 What is the difference between on-page and technical SEO?

-On-page SEO focuses on optimizing content and structure, while technical SEO ensures your website is crawlable, fast, and properly indexed.
+On-page SEO focuses on optimizing content and page structure, while technical SEO ensures your website is crawlable, fast, secure, and properly indexed.

 How many keywords should I use per page?

 Focus on one primary keyword and a few related terms.
-Avoid keyword stuffing.
+Write naturally and avoid keyword stuffing.

 Why is a meta description important?